kflagg/kflagg.github.io/_pages/kflagg-cv.md

 Taught, DJed, and recruited volunteers for weekly social dances.
 Assisted in planning and ticketing special events and lesson series.
-Served as logistics lead, assisted with venue booking, coordinated with instructors, and disseminated promotional materials for the annual Swing+ weekend workshop.
+Served as logistics lead, assisted with venue booking, coordinated with instructors, and disseminated promotional materials for the annual Swing+ weekend festival.

 ## ASA DataFest at Montana State University